Omarion: 2023–present: Full Circle Sonic Book One & Two and further acting

 from his album Full Circle: Sonic Book 2, reached No. 28 on Billboard’s Adult R&B Airplay chart dated March 30, becoming his second song in four months to debut on the chart, following "Serious" which debuted during the week of November 11, 2023, and peaked at No. 18 in January.

-In February 2024, Omarion announced his Vbz on Vbz Tour, which was set to kick off April 5, but the tour was later canceled.
+In February 2024, Omarion announced his Vbz on Vbz Tour, which was set to kick off April 5 but was later canceled.

+In October 2024, it was announced that Omarion would star as the title character "Rose" in a series that he executive-produced for ALLBLK called Wild Rose, which debuted on March 12, 2026.

 Personal life

-Omarion has two children, a son born in 2014 and a daughter born in 2016, with ex-girlfriend Apryl Jones, whom he dated from 2013 to 2016.
+Omarion has two children, a son, Megaa Omari, born in 2014 and a daughter, A'mei Kazuko, born in 2016, with ex-girlfriend Apryl Jones, whom he dated from 2012 to 2016.
 Their relationship was chronicled on Love & Hip Hop: Hollywood.

+Omarion has spoken about his experiences with celibacy, stating that he once had been celibate for three years.
+"I did it for three years.
+Now I look back, I be like, sheesh....Cause I love women.
+I love women in all [their] splendor, friendships, best friends, lovers, all that."